Last reviewed 1 October 2021

 HGV class 3 related to rigid vehicles over 7.5 tonnes with 2 axles

-HGV class 2 related to rigid vehicles with more than 2 axles
+HGV class 2 related to rigid vehicles over 7.5 tonnes with more than 2 axles

 Class 2 and 3 licences also allowed a drawbar trailer to be towed.

-Prior to the 1990 harmonisation, many drivers with class 2 or 3 licences had been routinely towing drawbar trailers (as was then allowed) and therefore, so as not to disadvantage them, all existing class 2 and 3 licence holders were automatically given a category C+E entitlement, but limited to drawbar trailers only.
+Prior to the harmonisation, many drivers with class 2 or 3 licences had been routinely towing drawbar trailers (as was then allowed without a separate test) and therefore, so as not to disadvantage them, all existing class 2 and 3 licence holders were automatically given a category C+E entitlement, but limited to drawbar trailers only.
 This acquired right is indicated on the licence by the restriction code 102 against the category C+E entitlement and, in order to remove the restriction and be entitled to drive an articulated vehicle, the category E test must be taken.

 The EU category C is for vehicles over 3.5 tonnes; however, the old HGV licences related to goods vehicles exclusively over 7.5 tonnes — with the old Group A (car) licence covering vehicles up to that weight — so a new subcategory C1 was introduced to cover the gap.